Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 Taiwan's Taiex jumped 3% to a record high of 18,644.57 as TSMC, the world's largest computer chip maker, said its revenue jumped nearly 8% in January from last year. 'last year.

 On Wednesday, the S&P 500 climbed 1%, recovering more than two-thirds of its Tuesday loss.
-A more positive-than-expected inflation report dented expectations that the Federal Reserve would soon begin cutting interest rates, a key reason why stocks have recently hit record highs.
+A inflation report hotter than expected dented expectations that the Federal Reserve would soon begin cutting interest rates, a key reason why stocks have recently hit record highs.

 The Dow Jones Industrial Average gained 0.4% the day after suffering its worst loss in nearly 11 months.
 The Nasdaq Composite Index jumped 1.3%.